alecheckert/example-pkg-resources/README.md

 A second disadvantage of `example2` is that each user needs to compile their own extensions, which is asking for trouble.

+The last resort is shown in `example3`.
+In this case, we set an environmental variable at import in the Python layer encoding the path to the data files.
+These environment variables can be looked up at runtime in the C++ layer via the `getenv` preprocess directive.

+I'd be curious to know if there are better alternatives to this.